LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

 title: Overhead Conveyors
 customSections:
   - body: >-
-      ## NikoTrack Overhead Conveyor and Monorail Systems at a Glance
+      # NikoTrack Overhead Conveyor and Monorail Systems at a Glance

       NikoTrack produces manual overhead conveyor and monorail transfer systems that are modular in design for ease of installation and modification.

+      ## KEY FEATURES

-      * Multiple track sizes for wide range of load
+      * Multiple track sizes

+      * Manual or powered

-      * Flexible track mounting systems for simple installation
+      * Flexible and simple track mounting system

       * Standard components to connect and suspend the monorail conveyor track

-      * All track, switches and components are electro galvanized for complete protection in interior and exterior apps
+      * All components are electro galvanized for complete protection

-      * The manual overhead conveyor can be seamlessly integrated with the NikoTrack lightweight crane and lifting equipment, via automatic manual latching devices.
-This degree of integration allows flight bars to move from processes such as dipping, paint finish lines to an overhead monorail to efficiently transfer to another process or area within the plant
+      * Seamless integration with the NikoTrack lightweight crane and lifting equipment

       * Free running, economical with minimal maintenance

+      ## SUITABLE FOR

-      * NikoTrack manual conveyors are ideal for powder coating, painting, and material finishing applications.
+      * Powder coating, painting, and material finishing applications

+      * Any industrial process that requires movement of parts, above floor level

+      * Situations where flightbars are used to move between processes within a plant
     title: Conveyors at a glance
   - pdfs: []
     title: Track Configuration Samples